rippedpiracy/docs/PC-Software/Games.md

 [**VNDB**](https://vndb.org/) - The largest, most accurate and most up-to-date Visual Novel DataBase on the web.

 [**Get Data from Steam / SteamDB**](https://github.com/Sak32009/GetDLCInfoFromSteamDB) - Extracts all the information of the DLCs/Games from Steam/SteamDB and exports in various formats that can be used as a config file for Greenluma, CreamAPI and more.
 Can also extract .sha1 checksums of the latest build of any Steam Game that can be used to verify Game integrity.

-[**PanDownload**](https://baidu.crackhub.site/) - A site which allows downloading Baidu links directly without requiring a Chinese phone number, Check the Help section for information on how to download and use [Motrix](https://motrix.app/) instead of [IDM](https://www.internetdownloadmanager.com/).
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[Baidu-Bypass-cs.rin.ru](https://github.com/crackhub-dev/baidu-bypass-cs.rin.ru/raw/main/baidubypass.user.js) - A Browser Userscript that automatically redirects all pan.baidu.com links found on [CS.RIN.RU](https://cs.rin.ru/forum) to baidu.crackhub.site link for ease of downloading.
-*<small>All ALI213 uploads have the password "9999".</small>*

 [**Piracy Guides**](https://gitlab.com/ZediAlreadyTaken/guides) - A collection of guides by **Zedi**.
 They include Linux gaming (and SteamDeck), console gaming, setup instructions for qBittorrent and Jdownloader 2, and more.
 **Do <u>NOT</u> use the megathread.md (Pirated Games Megathread) there.
 Use ours instead.**